tonygambone/dodge/README.md

 ## Objective

-Dodge the incoming obstacles as long as possible.
+Dodge the incoming obstacles as long as possible to achieve a high score.
+Bonuses are awarded if you narrowly avoid colliding with an obstacle.

 ## Controls